What are the most secure online payment methods?

 Numerous other platforms have sought to copy the PayPal model, but Trustly is one that does things a little differently.
 It acts as a conduit between your bank and the payee, essentially providing an additional layer of protection.
 The app uses the same level of encryption as banks, so security is high, but you do not have to go through the convoluted registration process of PayPal.

 Trustly has become one of the go-to tools within the iGaming sector.
 It offers a solution called Pay n Play, which is a feature of the no registration casinos that are becoming so popular.
-In essence it means players can remain largely anonymous, make instant payments, and place wagers without an account.
+In essence it means players can remain largely anonymous, and make instant payments.
 Finally, they can do this knowing their transaction is completely secure.

 Google Wallet / Apple Pay